 Silver-gelatin film used to make microphotographic copies of long- term, permanent, or archival records must be processed so the residual thiosulfate ion concentration is within archival limits.
 Thiosulfate is a chemical used in developing microfilm.
 When not adequately removed by washing during processing, such residue can consume the emulsion of the film and result in permanent damage.

 All methylene blue testing must conform to the specifications of ISO 18917:1999.
 Residual thiosulfate ion concentration must be greater than zero but must not exceed 1.4 micrograms per square centimeter in a clear area.
 A "clear area" is that portion of the film which has been processed, but not exposed to light.
-This clear area must conform to the specifications for Dmin as indicated in Section K-2.
+This clear area must conform to the specifications for Dmin as indicated below in the Image Density section.

-All methylene blue tests must be done within two weeks of processing.
+All methylene blue tests must be done within a week of processing.

 If an agency contracts with a vendor for micrographic services, that vendor is considered the primary vendor.
 If the vendor utilizes another service to process the microfilm, it is the responsibility of the primary vendor to provide ITD Media Services with methylene blue test results to attest to the archival quality of processing.